The Best Dive Sites in American Samoa

 Located 100 km (62 mi) east of the Manu'a Islands, this pristine atoll is protected as the "Rose Atoll Marine National Monument," a US National Wildlife Refuge that offers absolutely incredible underwater experiences.

-Here's the catch: you'll need special permission to visit, and unless you have your own sailing boat, your best bet is to go with Pago Pago Marine Charters.
-You can learn more about them in The Best Dive Shops & Operators in American Samoa guide, and get all the sailing details in our Sailing Guide to American Samoa: Tips for Yachting in American Samoa.
+Here's the catch: you'll need special permission to visit, and unless you have your own sailing boat, your best bet is to hire a private boat charter.
+Options are highlighted in The Best Dive Shops & Operators in American Samoa guide and 10 Best Boat & Sailing Tours in American Samoa LINK#TTD138, and get all the sailing details in our Sailing Guide to American Samoa: Tips for Yachting in American Samoa.

 Learn more about Rose Atoll in The Complete Guide to Swains Island & Rose Atoll LINK#D014.